25 Colleges With Free Tuition for Senior Citizens

 Note that fees and other charges are not included in the tuition waiver.

 Louisiana law exempts residents 55 years old and older from tuition and other registration fees at public colleges and universities.
-Learners also qualify for 50% off textbooks and other “aids to instruction” required by a course.
+Students also qualify for 50% off textbooks and other “aids to instruction” required by a course.

 At the University of Louisiana, those who are 60 years old and older who register for three or fewer undergraduate or graduate credit hours will not be charged tuition.
 Students are still responsible for campus and course-specific fees.

-15. University of Maine
+17. University of Maine System

 The University System of Maine waives tuition and board-approved mandatory fees for residents 65 years of age and older who register for undergraduate courses for credit at any campus within the university system.
 Departmental and program-specific fees are not covered by the waiver.

-16. University of Maryland
+18. University of Maryland System

 Section VIII230 of the University System of Maryland’s policies and procedures ensures senior citizens’ right to free undergraduate and graduate courses on a space-available basis.